apache/druid/docs/querying/sql-functions.md

 **Function type:** [Array](./sql-array-functions.md)

 Returns true if the scalar `expr` is present in `arr`.
-Otherwise, returns false if the scalar `expr` is nonnull or `UNKNOWN` if the scalar `expr` is `NULL`.
+Otherwise, returns false if the scalar `expr` is non-null or `UNKNOWN` if the scalar `expr` is `NULL`.

 Returns `UNKNOWN` if `arr` is `NULL`.